Marion Reimers: Academia

 Reimers is an adjunct professor of journalism at the Mexico City campus of the Monterrey Institute of Technology and Higher Education (ITESM) (Spanish: Tecnológico de Monterrey de la Ciudad de Mexico).

 Business

-In May 2021, Reimers, alongside her partner Leonora Milán, joined the minority investor group of National Women's Soccer League team Washington Spirit.
+In May 2021, Reimers and her former partner Leonora Milán joined the minority investor group of National Women's Soccer League team Washington Spirit.

 Philanthropy

 Reimers identifies as a feminist.
 In 2017, she co-founded Versus, a non-profit, non-government organization devoted to bringing public awareness and combating gender, racial, and class discrimination in sports journalism.
 She also serves as the organization's president.
 The organization launched with a viral video on YouTube featuring Reimers, Vero Rodríguez and Jimena Sánchez.
 The video shows how they are met with harmful, violent and misogynistic comments because of their role as women in sports.

 Reimers was named "goodwill ambassador" by the United Nations Organization for Women on 21 October 2021.